rei-2/Amalgam/README.md

 ### Amalgam fork primarily made for running in GNU/Linux

 </div>
-Allows joining VAC secured servers while having ```-insecure``` launch parameter.
+Allows joining VAC secured servers while having VAC disabled (using launch parameter).
 It can be used in w*ndows if wanted.
 Read about Amalgam's documentation and features [here](../../wiki).
 </div>